Dewmith/inlab-bidsify/README.md

 ## Project decription

 This code aims at bidsifying the EEG data recorded at CRPN.
-The code was developed by S. Moré and A.-S Dubarry
+The code was developed by A. Weill and A.-S Dubarry

 ## Ressource